vippsas/vipps-order-management-api/vipps-order-management-api.md

 customer to a location on your website.
 Links are activated when a customer clicks the corresponding button in the transaction page in the Vipps App.

-The mobile device's standard web browser will open and the user will be redirected to the link location.
+The mobile device's standard web browser will open, and the user will be redirected to the link location.
 Below you can see an example of a Vipps transaction with the "Shipping information" `Category`.

 !["Shipping information link"](images/order-link-shipping-information.png)